devwraithe/quick-flashcards/README.md

 # 📑 Quick Flashcards
-**Quick Flashcards** is a simple, cross-platform mobile application designed for creating flashcards quickly.
-It's built using Google Firebase Firestore for the backend and database system for storing and retrieving the flashcards, and Riverpod for the state management.
+**Quick Flashcards** is a mobile app I've designed for creating flashcards with ease.
+I've harnessed the power of Google Firebase Firestore to handle the backend seamlessly, and Riverpod helps to manage the app's state effortlessly.

 🎨 [Design Inspiration](https://dribbble.com/shots/8258284-Flashcards-x-Tinder)